Now Reading

 • 4 thick slices brioche

-• 140 g whole milk
+• 140 g (1/2 cup) whole milk

 • 5 egg yolks

-• 55 g brown sugar
+• 55 g (1/4 cup) brown sugar

-• 400 g single cream 33% fat
+• 400 g (1 2/3 cups) single cream 33% fat

-• 10 g french butter
+• 10 g (2 teaspoons) french butter

-• 1 piece of chocolate
+• 1 (or about 1 ounce) piece of chocolate

 Instructions

-• Heat one tablespoon of brown sugar in a non-stick frying pan over a medium heat to make a caramel.
-Carefully lift the slices of the soaked brioche out of the dish and add to the frying pan.
-Add a little bit of butter to prevent the brioches from sticking.
-Fry for several minutes on each side, until golden and crisp.
-Place the slices of brioche directly on a serving plate and grate chocolate on top.
+• Heat one tablespoon of brown sugar in a non-stick frying pan over medium heat to make a caramel.
+Carefully lift the soaked brioche slices out of the dish and add them to the frying pan.
+Add a small amount of butter to prevent the brioche from sticking.
+Fry the slices for several minutes on each side until golden and crisp.

 Keyword toast